-Margaret Nuss Bobb has lived at The Highlands, a retirement community in Wyomissing, Pa., for ten years.
+Margaret Nuss Bobb has lived in a retirement community in Wyomissing, Pa., for ten years.
 She is active on several committees and served a three-year term on the resident council.
 She continues to work part-time in local needlework shops, specializing in cross-stitch.
 She and Donald, a retired attorney, are celebrating 63 years of marriage this year.

 From the May/June 2015 Issue